dotnet/docs/docs/spark/tutorials/get-started.md

 ### 4. Install Apache Spark

 [Download and install Apache Spark](https://spark.apache.org/downloads.html).
-You'll need to select from version 2.3.* or 2.4.0, 2.4.1, 2.4.3, or 2.4.4 (.NET for Apache Spark is not compatible with other versions of Apache Spark).
+Select a version from 2.3.\*, 2.4.0, 2.4.1, 2.4.3, or 2.4.4. .NET for Apache Spark is not compatible with other versions of Apache Spark.

 The commands used in the following steps assume you have [downloaded and installed Apache Spark 2.4.1](https://archive.apache.org/dist/spark/spark-2.4.1/spark-2.4.1-bin-hadoop2.7.tgz).
 If you wish to use a different version, replace **2.4.1** with the appropriate version number.
 Then, extract the *.tar* file and the Apache Spark files.